 All students participate in group process which is an important part of the programme.
 Groups are linked to the core courses and are held weekly for 2 1⁄2 hours.
-The 80% attendance rule applies to groups and any absence must be explained before the group start time, i.e. in the case of sickness a student is expected to call the office before the group begins as a courtesy.
+The 80% attendance rule applies to groups and any absence must be explained before the group start time, i.e. in the case of sickness a student is expected to contact the College or group leader before the group begins as a courtesy.
 Groups are held on Monday, Tuesday and Wednesday, so students are advised not to make commitments on these days until they are sure of their group process time.
+Multiple absences from groups may require additional group work at a later date.